Xiamen Gaoqi International Airport: New destinations

-KLM began the first intercontinental air route out of Xiamen, to Amsterdam, on 27 March 2011.
-Since then, long-haul traffic has expanded, with XiamenAir launching flights to Amsterdam, Sydney, Melbourne, Vancouver, Los Angeles, Paris and Doha after taking delivery of the Boeing 787.
+KLM began the first intercontinental route out of Xiamen, to Amsterdam, on 27 March 2011.
+Since then, long-haul traffic has expanded, with XiamenAir launching flights to Amsterdam, Sydney, Melbourne, Vancouver, Los Angeles, Paris, Doha and Malé after taking delivery of the Boeing 787.

-New airport
+New airport and closure

-Following the opening of Terminal 4 in 2014, Gaoqi airport had little room to expand.
-As such, a new airport is currently under construction on Dadeng Island, Xiang'an District, currently known as Xiamen Xiang'an International Airport.
-When completed it will have two new runways, a 550,000 m2 terminal, and be able to handle up to 45 million passengers, and have subway links to Xiamen railway station.
+Following the opening of Terminal 4, Gaoqi Airport can no longer expand.
+For this reason, a new airport is currently under construction on Dadeng Island, Xiang'an District, currently known as Xiamen Xiang'an International Airport.
+When completed in late 2026, it will have two new runways, a 550,000 m2 terminal, be able to handle up to 45 million passengers, and have subway links to the Xiamen Railway Station.
+Gaoqi Airport will cease all civilian operations once Xiang'an Airport opens.

+Current terminals

+Terminal 3

+Terminal 3 (containing the original Terminal 2) is a passenger terminal which handles both international and domestic flights on air carriers including XiamenAir, China Southern Airlines, and Hebei Airlines.

+On 28 August 2024, Terminal 3 underwent an expansion of the departures area covering 2,600 m2, consisting of the construction of four new boarding gates (numbered 22, 23, 25, and 26); and 552 seats for passengers, 92 of which have complimentary charging outlets.
+The newly constructed area was designed to accommodate up to nearly 1,900 passengers and 12 flights during peak operations.
+The expansion involved the renovation of both the second international/domestic arrivals hall, the Red Dot Design Museum, and portions of former Terminal 2.
+The interior design incorporates distinctive elements of traditional Minnan architecture.